Draco309/Snazzy-Window-Manager/README.md

 Q. What programs do I need to have pre-installed to build SWM?

-A. Make sure that you already have the following on your system : libx11, libxft, libxinerama, git, st, dmenu, nitrogen, compton, sxhkd.
+A. Make sure that you already have the following on your system : libx11, libxft, libxinerama, git, st, dmenu, nitrogen, compton, sxhkd and xfce4-volumed-pulse.
 That's not an exhaustive list, but it should suffice.

 Q. What files need to go where and do I need root privileges to do that?